LordDemonos/Quarm.Guide/README.md

 2. Once you have created a forum account and are logged in, navigate to the "Game Accounts" section.

 3. Click "Create Login Server Account" and create a game account.
-Your forum account may have up to 10 game accounts, but you are limited to having three game accounts +1 trader account simultaneously logged in.
-Also note, your forum and game accounts are not linked to your wiki login in any way.

 #### Source: [LevelUpLarry](https://www.youtube.com/watch?v=u83_FICd97c)